CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-sveltekit-and-capacitor.md

 ---
 slug: creating-mobile-apps-with-sveltekit-and-capacitor
-title: Building Mobile Apps with SvelteKit and Capacitor
+title: Building Mobile Apps with SvelteKit and React Native
 description: >-
-  Learn how to build a mobile app using SvelteKit, Capacitor, and enhance the native UI with Konsta UI.
+  Learn how to build a mobile app using SvelteKit, React Native, and enhance the native UI with Konsta UI.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'